My Christmas tree is still up. There, I said it and can accept it and pretend that everyone else's tree is still up, too.

 I have to veto this idea.
 It's crazy, but also genius.
 The fact that those pumpkins have been around this long is meaningful in a weird autumn-y way.

 As for the Christmas tree, we have loppers and contractor bags to make for easy dismantling, but the thing is still living and is the best tree I've ever decorated.
-It's also the first tree my boyfriend and I bought together.

 Yes, mushy lovey memories, but it's difficult to just hack away at something you found with the person you love, decorated with those ornaments you grew up with and the ones you bought together, only to throw it in black bags to be carted off to the dump.